Canva / Fairygodboss Staff

 Please accept this letter as a notice of my resignation.
 My last day of work will be [date].
 I will make an effort to tie up any loose ends and inform you of outstanding projects before then.

-You should submit your formal resignation in letter form, not only because this makes the process more official, but also because you may need a record of your resignation in the future.
 You won't be able to access an email because your company will likely shut down your email account when you leave—so make sure to also cc your private email on any important communication between now and then.
-You might also send an email asking about the official steps for your resignation or informing your manager or HR that you're submitting a letter or resignation.
-Here are examples of each:
+You might also send an email asking about the official steps for your resignation

 After turning in your letter of resignation, you should take some further steps to ensure a successful transition.
 Here are some items to add to your to-do list.

-If your successor already works at your company, you can discuss your duties in person.
+If your successor already works at your company, you can discuss your duties in person or on a video call.
 Otherwise, describes your responsibilities in a document.
-It's a good idea to make this guide even if you do work with her already since she'll be able to use it as a reference in the future.
+It's a good idea to make this guide even if you do work with her already since they’ll be able to use it as a reference in the future.

 Using the plan you've created as a basis for prioritizing, complete as many outstanding projects as you can.
 Tackle the most important ones first before turning to the ones that can be done at a later date by your replacement.